713 Bay St

 ARCHITECTURE:

-The impressive brick armoury mimics a medieval castle, with a square outer defensive wall, pierced by massive doors guarded with twin towers and a portcullis.
-(No drawbridge!)
-Inside, offices and other facilities face into a central covered “courtyard” –the vast parade square.
-The ancient “keep” is replicated with an octagonal 4-storey tower, just behind the entrance, with flagpole and substantial chimney.
-The entrance is recessed and quoined, with a keystone dated 1915, and the outer and inner arches are separated by the portcullis.
-Above the entrance arch, connecting the corner bays, is a bracketed balcony.
-Both bays have turrets at the corners.
-The front of the keep has a triple arched window with colonettes.
-Further highlighting the keep is a corbelled cornice supporting a row of quoined arches.
-The entire building has crenellated parapets, with contrasting cement caps.
+This impressive brick armoury mimics a medieval castle, with its square outer defensive wall pierced by massive doors guarded with twin towers and a portcullis, but no drawbridge.
+Inside, offices, mess halls and other facilities face into a central covered vast parade square.
+An octagonal four-storey tower, behind the entrance, with flagpole and chimney, replicates an ancient keep.
+The recessed, quoined entrance has a keystone dated 1915, and outer and inner arches separated by the portcullis.
+A bracketed balcony above the entrance arch connects the corner bays, both with turrets in the corners.
+A triple-arched window with colonettes and corbelled cornice supporting a row of quoined arches further enhance the keep.
+The entire armoury has crenellated parapets with contrasting concrete caps.
 In a further show of strength, all corners at the base have tapered buttresses with rusticated joints to match the stone block effect of the foundation.
-First floor windows are multi-paned double-hung wooden sashes.
-Most other windows are arched, some with keystones, and much fine brickwork is in evidence.
+Most windows are arched, some with keystones, and the floor windows are multi-paned double-hung wooden sashes.
+The fine brickwork is evident.

 ORIGINAL OCCUPANTS:

-The scale of the building, providing room for both an infantry and an artillery regiment, reflects the burgeoning militarism of the era, after Canada’s involvement in the Boer War.
-Features of the revised plan included living quarters for officers and other ranks, band rehearsal space (in the tower), and recreational facilities – swimming pool, gymnasium, bowling alley and miniature rifle range – in addition to a large drill hall, offices, meeting rooms, a canteen, mess rooms, reading rooms and caretaker’s quarters.
+The scale of the Armoury, providing room for both infantry and artillery regiments, reflected the burgeoning militarism of the era after Canada’s involvement in the Boer War.
+Features of the revised plan included living quarters for officers and other ranks, band rehearsal space in the tower, and recreational facilities – swimming pool, gymnasium, bowling alley and miniature rifle range – in addition to a large drill hall, offices, meeting rooms, canteen, mess rooms, reading rooms and caretaker’s quarters.

-The drill hall was soon a popular venue for social and sporting events, the $100 rental going to BC Returned Soldiers’ Commission (now the federal Dept of Veterans Affairs).
-Events included a 1924 championship boxing contest for the lightweight title of Canada between Joe Bayley of Victoria and W. Woods of Work Point Barracks, and the annual Victoria Police Mutual Benefit Association dance; in 1921 the Association paid for a new floor in the drill hall.
-After World War II the Armoury sponsored professional wrestling matches.
-Recently it has hosted the annual Robert Burns Night, and the 5th Regiment’s St. Barbara’s Day celebrations in December.
-The Canadian Antiques Roadshow was filmed here in 2005.
+The drill hall was a popular venue for social and sporting events, the $100 rental going to BC Returned Soldiers’ Commission.
+Events included the 1924 championship boxing contest for lightweight title of Canada between Joe Bayley (Victoria Sports Hall of Fame 2006) of Esquimalt (his parents had the Halfway House) and Billy Allen of Ottawa, and the annual Victoria Police Mutual Benefit Assoc dance.
+In 1921 the Assoc paid for a new floor in the drill hall.

-The Armoury is the headquarters of the Canadian Scottish Regiment (Princess Mary’s) in the Army Reserve, the Militia, and the 5th BC Field Regiment of the Royal Canadian Artillery.
+The Armoury is headquarters for the Canadian Scottish Reserve (Princess Mary’s) and the 5th BC Field Regiment, Royal Canadian Artillery.
+Princess Mary, the Princess Royal, Colonel-in-Chief of the Regiment; visited in 1955 and in 1962.
+Princess Alexandra of Kent subsequently assumed the position and she visited in 1980 to open the regimental museum and again in 1989 to present the new Queen’s Colours to her regiment.
+HM Queen Elizabeth and HRH Prince Phillip visited in 1971 when the Prince presented Duke of Edinburgh awards and reviewed the cadet corps.
+The Royal United Services Institute of Vancouver Island (RUSI-VI) also meet here.
 Both regiments maintain museums here.
-The Royal United Services Institute of Vancouver Island is also based here.
-Princess Mary the Princess Royal visited the facility in 1955 and again in 1962.
-Princess Alexandra of Kent subsequently became honorary Colonel-in-Chief of the Scottish Regiment; she visited in 1980 to open the regimental museum and again in 1989 to present the new Queen’s Colours to the regiment.
-During a 1971 royal visit to Victoria by the Queen and Prince Phillip, the Prince presented Duke of Edinburgh awards and reviewed the cadet corps at the Armoury.